News > Honda HR-V Launched in South Africa

 At the same time, the HR-V retains all the coveted hallmarks of the Honda brand, including innovation, tactile quality, reassuring safety and an engaging motoring experience.

 Honda HR-V Features

 The all-new HR-V has a highly individual exterior design, thanks to the pronounced curve of the roofline, which creates a unique, coupé-like impression.
-However, the short overhangs, raised stance and wide tracks reflect the rugged attitude typical of a SUV.
+However, the short overhangs, raised stance and wide tracks reflect the rugged attitude typical of

 The front-end treatment is unmistakably Honda, with tapered headlights framing a V-shaped grille in contrasting charcoal, while a meshed lower air intake adds further visual aggression.
 A pronounced swage line, crisp contours and emphasised wheel arches add to the head-turning presence of the newcomer.

 The tidy rear-end treatment is dominated by the large tail light clusters, a tailgate that opens all the way down to bumper level, and a bumper finished in contrasting charcoal to further underscore the HR-V's rugged attitude.
 Alloy wheels and slim roof rails add a classy touch.

 Despite its compact footprint, the HR-V looks and feels spacious inside.
 The interior execution focuses on intelligent packaging to deliver a spacious front and rear cabin, while the luggage compartment offers generous

 Honda's unique Magic Seat system, already a hugely popular feature in the Jazz and Civic models, is also included, adding further practicality and flexibility to the interior.

 With the seats raised, the luggage compartment offers 393 litres of boot space up to window level, while folding the split rear seat flat increases cargo capacity to an impressive 1 002 litres.